 How complicated your job is, obviously.
 For example we had our open-style carport enclosed with cladding, basically building a wall out of the cladding, which added to the cost.

 If you are going for a company to put your cladding up, we definitely think you should get three quotes (at least).
 Our quotes varied hugely.
 (Also, the cheapest quote may not be the best!)
 We were so very happy with the guys we went with, Tim and his team from TJP Carpentry and we would recommend them highly.
-I am haranguing Tim now to get his application for The Block in on time, because I think he and his wife Caity, who have since become our friends, would be fricking hilarious on it.
-Oh and we’ve finished with Tim and his guys now, so you guys can book them out as much as you please, haha.

 How much would it cost to do just the front elevation of my house?